06j-av/ArchLinux-lvm_tui/README.md

      ```

 5. **Run the Script**:
    - Run the script.
-You shouldn't need to make the script executable, but if you do, run `chmod +x setup.sh`.
+You shouldn't need to make the script executable, but if you need to, run `chmod +x setup.sh`.
      ```
      ./ArchLinux-lvm_tui/setup.sh
      # Or if you've entered the directory